 Current Status

 Rosland Capital continues to operate and maintains an A+ BBB rating.
-This suggests they've improved their practices since the settlement.
+They've improved their disclosure practices since the settlement.
 However, customer reviews still mention concerns about markups on numismatic products.

 The regulatory settlement doesn't mean Rosland Capital is a scam or that they'll steal your money.
 It means they had compliance issues that they've addressed.
 Many legitimate companies have faced regulatory actions and cleaned up their practices.

-That said, their business model still appears to emphasize numismatic coins, which carry higher margins for the company.
-If you work with them, you need to be proactive about what you buy.
+That said, their business model still emphasizes numismatic coins, which carry higher margins for the company.
+If you work with them, you need to be very proactive about what you buy.

 How to Protect Yourself